CHRISTMAS BIRD COUNT

 Conservation was in its beginning stages around the turn of the 20th century, and many observers and scientists were becoming concerned about declining bird populations.
 Beginning on Christmas Day 1900, ornithologist Frank Chapman, an early officer in the then budding Audubon Society, proposed a new holiday tradition-a “Christmas Bird Census”-that would count birds in the holidays rather than hunt them.

 So began the Christmas Bird Count.
 Thanks to the inspiration of Frank M. Chapman and the enthusiasm of twenty-seven dedicated birders, twenty-five Christmas Bird Counts were held that day.
 The locations ranged from Toronto, Ontario to Pacific Grove, California with most counts in or near the population centers of northeastern North America.
 Those original 27 Christmas Bird Counters tallied around 90 species on all the counts combined.
 Now, this count provides one of the most important ways to study bird population trends.”

-The 2020 Story/Big Horn Christmas Bird Count will be Sunday, January 2nd.
-Please contact Ariel Downing for more information at email@example.com.
+Please contact Ariel Downing for more information on the Big Horn/Story CBC at email@example.com.